 The man spoke good broken English; I was happy to hear it.
-A certain level of communication is required for missions as strange as this one.
+A certain level of communication is required for missions as bizarre as this one.
 Regardless, he mumbled as if he didn’t understand.

 “Do you know where I can buy medicine?
 I want to buy special herbs.”
 I spoke loudly and clearly.

 Now the shopkeeper was openly nervous.
 He rubbed the back of his neck, as if mulling my request over.
 He mumbled something about perhaps having a friend — he grimaced when he used the word — who could help, but it would take some time.
 He was perspiring heavily.
 As his body language grew worse, I suddenly realized something: